MaximumFX/tk-readme-generator/README.md

 # ShotGrid Readme Generator

-CLI/GitHub Action README.md generator for ShotGrid frameworks/engines/apps.
+CLI/GitHub Action README.md generator for ShotGrid frameworks/engines/apps and configurations.

 ## GitHub Action

 Add this GitHub Action to a workflow to automatically update the README.md when a change is committed to info.yml.
-See an example workflow [here](.github/workflow-templates/update-readme.yml).
+See example workflows: [framework/engine/app](.github/workflow-templates/update-general-readme.yml) and [configuration](.github/workflow-templates/update-config-readme.yml).

 ## CLI
 ### Requirements

-Requires `pyyaml`
+Requires `pyyaml`, `semver`

 ### Usage